*Note: This event has passed. Please view the recording below.

 Choice, Process, Care, Inclusion: A Choose Your Own Adventure

 Months into a global pandemic, it feels as if everyone in higher education is exhausted.
-So, how do we design for choice and student agency without burning ourselves or our students out?
+So, how do we design for choice and student agency without burning out ourselves or our students?
 How do we honour the messiness of deep learning when we’re all pressed for time?
 Arley Cruthers will draw on her experience as a Paralympian, wheelchair basketball coach, writer, and applied communications instructor to explore themes of choice, process, care, and inclusion.
 To demonstrate the power of choice and co-creation, the keynote will be in a Choose Your Own Adventure style.
 The audience will make a series of choices that will influence the outcome of the keynote and which stories get told.

 Arley (she/her) teaches applied communications at Kwantlen Polytechnic University, where she also serves as the open education teaching fellow.
 She’s passionate about open pedagogy and open education, and her pedagogy is rooted in her background as a Paralympian, wheelchair basketball coach, novelist, and communications and marketing manager.
 She recently authored the OER textbook Business Writing for Everyone: An Inclusive Guide to Writing in the Workplace.
 For her work in inclusive, process-based approaches to open, she received an Award for Excellence in Open Education from BCcampus and has been a guest on several teaching podcasts.
 Arley has an MFA from the University of Illinois at Urbana-Champaign.